GenomicsAotearoa/hts_workshop_mpi/docs/level1/12_shell_navigation.md

     ??? success "Output"

         ```bash
-        /nesi/project/nesi03181/phel/<username>/
+        /home/shared/<username>/level1/shell_data
         ```

 This is the full name of your current directory.
-Assuming you saw the first output, this tells you that you are in a directory called `<username>/`, which sits inside a directory called `phel/`, which in turn sits inside a directory `nesi03181/`.
+Assuming you saw the first output, this tells you that you are in a directory called `<username>/`, which sits inside a directory called `shared/`, which in turn sits inside a directory `home/`.
 At the very top of the hierarchy is a directory called `/` which is usually referred to as the **root directory**.

-Return to your home directory, then navigate back to your current location using the following command:
+You can navigate to your current location using the following command:

 !!! terminal "code"

     ```bash
-    cd ~
-    cd /nesi/project/nesi03181/phel/<username>/
+    cd /home/shared/<username>/level1/shell_data/
     ```

 Now return to your home directory again, and navigate back using the following commands: